phdalandan/dashi/README.md

 # 🧠 What This Is

-- A static HTML site
+- A personal dashboard
-- Hosted on Debian
+- Fully self-hosted
-- Running inside a Proxmox LXC
+- Running on Debian inside Proxmox LXC
 - Served by Nginx
 - Version controlled with Git
 - Synced to GitHub